enemonsieur/offis_repo/AREAS/Writing Copies.md

 Before you create an ad or landing page, write down your sales points.
 Organize them in a logical,
 persuasive, clear fashion.
 And present them in this order when you write your copy.

+### FRAMEWORK FOR CREATING A COPY
+THE MOTIVATING SEQUENCE
+Over the years, many advertising writers have developed “copy formulas” for structuring ads, commercials,
+and sales letters.
+The best known of these formulas is AIDA, which stands for Attention, Interest, Desire, Action.
+According to AIDA, the copy must first get the reader’s attention, then create an interest in the product, then
+turn that interest into a strong desire to own the product, and finally ask the reader to buy the product or take
+some other action that will eventually lead to a sale.
+A second well-known formula is ACCA: Awareness, Comprehension, Conviction, Action.
+In ACCA, consumers
+are first made aware that the product exists.
+Then they must comprehend what the product is and what it will
+do for them.
+After comprehension, the readers must be convinced to buy the product.
+And finally, they must
+take action and actually make the purchase.
+A third famous formula is the 4 P’s: Picture, Promise, Prove, Push.
+The copywriter creates a picture of what
+the product can do for the reader, promises the picture will come true if the reader buys the product, proves
+what the product has done for others, and pushes for immediate action.
+A fourth and my personal favorite is the “motivating sequence,” a five-step formula for writing copy that
+sells.
+1. Get Attention
+This is the job of the headline and the visual.
+The headline should focus on the single strongest benefit you can
+offer the reader.
+Some copywriters try to hook the reader with clever phrases, puns, or irrelevant information, then save the
+strongest benefit for a big windup finish.
+A mistake.
+If you don’t hook the reader with the strongest benefit—
+the most important reason why he or she should be interested in what you’re selling—the reader won’t get past
+the headline.
+(For more tips on headline writing, see chapter 2.)
+2. Show a Need
+All products, to some degree, solve some problem or fill a need.
+A car solves the problem of getting to and
+from work.
+An air conditioner prevents you from sweltering in summer heat.
+Toothpaste with fluoride keeps
+your teeth from getting holes in them.
+And mouthwash saves you the embarrassment of having bad breath.
+However, with most products, the need for the product may not be obvious or it may not be ingrained in the
+reader’s mind.
+The second step of writing copy that sells, then, is to show the reader why she needs the
+product.
+For example, many small-business owners do their own taxes and haven’t thought about hiring an
+accountant.
+But an accountant, with his or her superior knowledge of taxes, can take advantage of the latest
+tax regulations and save the business owner hundreds or even thousands of dollars in income tax.
+So one tax reduction firm’s TV commercial promises: if you owe the IRS $10,000 or more, we can help you
+settle the unpaid taxes you owe for pennies on the dollar.
+3. Satisfy the Need and Position Your Product as a Solution to the Problem
+Once you’ve convinced readers that they have a need, you must quickly show them that your product can
+satisfy this need, answer their questions, or solve their problems.
+An ad for a CPA firm might begin like this:
+WOULD YOU PAY $1,000 TO SAVE $5,500?
+Last year, a local flower shop decided to hire an accountant to do their income tax returns.
+They worried about the
+seemingly high fee, but realized they didn’t have the time—or the expertise—to do it themselves.
+You can imagine how delighted they were when they hired an accountant who showed them how they could pay
+thousands of dollars less in income tax than they originally thought they would owe.
+I am their accountant, and I’d like to tell you how the flower shop—and dozens of other firms whose taxes I prepare—have saved $2,000 ... $3,500 ... even $5,500 a year or more by taking advantage of legitimate tax
+regulations, deductions, and shelters.
+This copy isn’t perfect.
+It needs some work.
+But it does get attention, highlights a major benefit (saving
+money), and shows that the service being advertised can satisfy the need.
+4. Prove Your Product Can Do What You Say It Can Do
+It isn’t enough to say you can satisfy readers’ needs—you’ve got to prove you can.
+You want the readers to risk
+their hard-earned money on your product or service.
+You want them to buy from or hire you instead of your
+competitors.
+How do you demonstrate your superiority over the competition?
+How do you get the readers to
+believe what you say?
+Here are a few proven techniques for convincing the readers that it’s to their advantage to do business with
+you:
+• Talk about the benefits of your product or service (use the features/benefits list as the source of your
+discussion).
+Give the readers reasons to buy by showing the benefits they’ll get when they own your product.
+• Use testimonials.
+In testimonials, others who have bought the product praise the product in their own
+words.
+This third-party endorsement is much more convincing than manufacturers praising their own product.
+• Compare your product to the competition’s.
+Show, benefit for benefit, how you are superior.
+But have
+documentation supporting your claim in case your copy is challenged.
+• If you have conducted studies to prove your product’s superiority, cite this evidence in the copy.
+Offer a
+free reprint of the study to interested readers.
+For dietary supplements, the proof is clinical studies—preferably
+randomized, double-blind, controlled clinical trials—published in peer-reviewed medical journals.
+• Show that your company is reliable and will be in business a long time.
+Talk about number of employees,
+size of distributor network, annual sales, number of years in business, growth rate.
+5. Ask for Action
+The last step in any piece of copy should always be a call for action.
+If the product is sold by mail, ask readers
+to mail in an order form, or go online to buy.
+If the product is sold retail, ask readers to clip the ad and bring it
+into the store.
+If your ad doesn’t sell the product directly, then find out the next step in the buying process and tell your
+readers about it.
+For example, you might offer a free brochure on the product, a demonstration, or a sample.
+At
+the very least, encourage the readers to look for the product in the future if they are not going to buy it today.
+Make it easy for the readers to take action.
+Include your company name, address, and phone number in
+every piece of copy you write.
+If you’re writing retail copy, include store hours and locations.
+If you’re writing copy for a hotel or tourist attraction, include easy-to-follow instructions on how to get there,
+along with a clearly drawn map of the area.
+If you want the readers to send in an order or write for a free brochure, include a handy coupon they can clip
+and mail.
+If you want the readers to call, highlight your toll-free number in large boldface type.
+And, if you take credit-
+card orders, be sure to say so and indicate which cards you accept.
+Put order forms in catalogs, reply cards in mailers, dealer lists in industrial sales literature, and response
+forms at the top of landing pages.
+Make it easy for your readers to respond.
+Offer a Web response option, where the ad hyperlinks to an online form the prospects can use to request
+more information or place an order.
+And, if possible, give the readers an incentive for responding now: a price-off coupon, a time-limited sale, a
+discount to the first one thousand people who order the product.
+Don’t be afraid to try for immediate action
+and sales as well as long-range “image building.”
+Ask for the order, and ask for it right away.

 ## FOLLOW THE SIMPLE 4 S FORMULA
 Here are 4 simple writing principles that can do more than any other writing techniques to make your copy clear